By Ralph Mlady, Spinning® Master Instructor | Ohio

 So What is an Optimal Pedal Stroke?

 There is no one optimal pedal stroke — the definition varies depending on whether it applies to the stroke that produces the most power, the least fatigue, the most comfort or the greatest economy.
 Norwegian sports scientists Foss and Hallén define the optimal cadence as one that produces the best performance.
-Let’s take a closer look at what some of the research says about how a cyclist determines their optimal pedal cadence.
+Let’s take a closer look at what some of the research says about how a cyclist determines their ideal cycling cadence.

 What Does the Science Says About Optimal Pedal Stroke?

 In a study performed by Neptune and Hull, naturally selected pedal rate chosen by cyclists is considered to be the optimal pedaling rate that minimizes neuromuscular fatigue.
 They went on to state that fast-twitch muscle fibers are recruited when force requirements are higher.
 This results in lower mechanical efficiency.
 Conversely, at lower force requirements and higher cadences, riders recruit more slow-twitch muscle fibers and improve mechanical efficiency, reducing neuromuscular fatigue.
-Therefore, cadence may be related to the proportion of slow- to fast-twitch muscle fibers in each student.
+Therefore, ideal cycling cadence may be related to the proportion of slow- to fast-twitch muscle fibers in each student.
 Those with a higher proportion of slow twitch muscle fibers may prefer a higher cadence since the force requirements are lower.
 Cycling is an aerobic endurance sport and depends on slow-twitch muscle fibers to resist fatigue for as long as possible.

 Efficiency in cycling is often defined as the cadence that elicits the lowest oxygen cost at a given power output.
 This pedaling rate is often lower than the preferred cadence.
 As a result, this lower cadence requires more force per pedal stroke and may result in neuromuscular fatigue.
 Therefore, most cyclists will find a pedal cadence they can maintain while resisting fatigue and maximizing effective pedal force.
 Taking this into consideration, we can see how there is a wide variability in preferred cadence among riders.